Waitstill and Martha Sharp in Prague (1939)

 For digitized original documents from the UUSC, see Holocaust Rescue and Relief.

 Records of the Unitarian Service Committee, the Universalist Service Committee, and the Unitarian Universalist Service Committee are found in the Manuscripts and Archives Department, as are the papers of Charles Joy (bMS 347).
-See How to Use the Manuscripts and Archives Collections for detailed instructions on searching the collections for information about these committees.

 For a history of the Service Committees, see: